bixb922/crank-organ/doc-software/README.md

 * /data/lyrics.json: the lyrics of the tunes.
 * /data/config.json: contains encrypted passwords, WiFi and general configuration.
 * /data/battery_calibration.json: contains the data to calculate battery usage, if you did a calibration
+* /data/setlist_stored_1.json to /data/setlist_stored_9.json: the stored setlists.

-Files that may be of interest to backup, only if you change pinout configuration:
+Files that may be of interest to backup only if you change pinout configuration:

 * /data/20_note_Carl_Frei.json or the pinout .json you are using (with the information about MIDI to pin information).
 * /data/pinout.txt (although this file is very easy to restore using the pinout and MIDI configuration page)

-This really is not very important to back up:
+This really is not so important to back up:
 * /data/history.json: only if you are interested in conserving the history of when tunes have played

 These files don't need backup:
 * /data/timezone.json.
 This file is recreated if absent and refreshed daily.
 It caches the local time zone information.
 * /data/organtuner.json.
-This file is recreated or refreshed when tuning, and contains the last tuning.
+This file is refreshed when tuning, and contains the last tuning.
 * /data/error_nnn.log.
 These are error logs, they are interesting only if there is a problem.
 * /data/battery.json.
-It has the current battery usage information, and will be recreated when the battery level is set to zero on the home page.
+It has the current battery usage information.
+It is updated every minute.
 * Files in the data folder ending with a date are backups of configuration files.
 Older backups are deleted automatically.
-* Files in the signals folder are waveforms stored while tuning, for debugging purposes.
+* Files in the signals folder are waveforms stored while tuning.
+They are kept for debugging purposes.

 To copy files to your PC: use the [File Manager](#file-manager), navigate to the /data folder, mark the checkbox in front of the files and press the Download button.
 The files will be downloaded to the Download folder of your PC or Mac.

-Also: Keep a copy of the MIDI files on your PC.
+Also: Always keep a copy of the MIDI files on your PC.

 To restore a backup: If you start with an empty ESP32S3, install the software as per installation instructions.
-Copy the backed up tunelib.json, lyrics.json and config.json to the /data folder and you are ready to go.
+Copy the backed up tunelib.json, lyrics.json and config.json to the /data folder.
+Copy the MIDI files to the /tunelib folder.

 Also: for important files such as tunelib.json, pinout files, lyrics, up to 3 backup files are kept in the data folder.
 The date in the filename is the day the backup was stored, excluding the changes of that date.
 These backups are used as fallback in case of possible problems.

-# 18. Recent changes
+# 19. Recent changes

 ## Changes from Nov 2023 to March 2024:
 * Page with history of tunes played, button to purge old records.